A Complete Guide to Somatic Symptoms and Related Disorders

 - Emotional Distress: Anxiety, depression, and low self-esteem are common co-occurring conditions.

-Treatment Through Counselling and Online Therapy Platforms
+Treatment Through Online Counselling Platforms

 1. Cognitive Behavioral Therapy (CBT)